-Tikkurila in Vantaa is a constantly developing district that lies within easy reach.
-Its attractiveness is also increased by its broad range of services and actors.
+Tikkurila in Vantaa is a constantly developing district that is easily accessible.
+The area’s attraction lies in a broad range of services and actors, and fascinating cultural experiences.
 According to plans, trams will be taken into use in Tikkurila in 2028.

 Situated alongside major highways and rail connections, Tikkurila can be reached easily by car and train from far and near.
-The Ring Rail Line allows air passengers to quickly travel to Helsinki Airport and from there onwards to other parts of Finland via Tikkurila.
+The Ring Rail Line allows air passengers to quickly travel to Helsinki Airport and from there down the main line onwards to other parts of Finland via Tikkurila.

-“In addition to transport connections, the Tikkurila area is interesting in terms of the surrounding nature, history, location alongside the river Keravanjoki and its diverse range of services.
-Tikkurila is one of the strongest growing centres in Vantaa, constantly offering different types of activities”, says Antti Kari, Director of Real Estate and Housing, City of Vantaa.
+“In addition to transport connections, the Tikkurila area is interesting in terms of the surrounding nature, its cultural history, its location along the Keravanjoki river and its diverse range of services.
+Tikkurila is one of the fastest growing centres in Vantaa, always offering different types of activities,” says Antti Kari, Director of Real Estate and Housing, City of Vantaa.

-There are currently several large construction projects of different phases in the centre of Tikkurila.
-The old office building alongside Kielotie, for example, has been demolished and the winner of the competitive tendering for new premises has been selected.
-The administration of the City of Vantaa will move to the new premises at the latest in 2025.
+The old office building alongside Kielotie has been demolished and the construction of the new office building is about to begin.
+The administration of the City of Vantaa will move to the new premises in 2025 at the latest.

 “Town planning in the ‘campus’ area in Jokiniemi has also begun.
 Learning, living, and working come together in a new way in the campus environment, which utilises innovative solutions.
 Development in the whole Tikkurila area is considerable,” Antti Kari says.